oilroute.app — AI Energy Supply Chain Intelligence

 Frequently asked questions

-- Our base case projects moderating prices over the next 90 days.
+Our base case projects elevated prices over the next 90 days.
 A full reopening of the Strait of Hormuz combined with OPEC+ production increases could bring prices down significantly.

 Related predictions